ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 can intercept, the key configuration MUST be authenticated and have integrity protection.

 This document does not define how that acquisition occurs.
 However, in order to help facilitate interoperability, it does specify a format for the keys.
-This ensures that different
-Client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
-This format might be used, for example with HTTPS, as part of a system for configuring or discovering key configurations.
+This ensures that different Client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
+This format might be used, for example, with HTTPS, as part of a system for configuring or discovering key configurations.
 Note however that such a system needs to consider the potential for key configuration to be used to compromise Client privacy; see {{privacy}}.

 A Client might have multiple key configurations to select from when encapsulating a request.
 Clients are responsible for selecting a preferred key configuration from those it supports.
-Clients need to consider both the key encapsulation method (KEM) and the combinations of key derivation function (KDF) and authenticated encryption with associated data (AEAD) in this decision.
+Clients need to consider both the Key Encapsulation Method (KEM) and the combinations of Key Derivation Function (KDF) and AEAD in this decision.

 ## Key Configuration Encoding {#key-config}